pureliani/react-controller/README.md

     //Get the root state of the store getState,

-    // Set the root state of the store
+    // state setter with a support of selectors
     // This will not cause a rerender, if you want to do that, call the
     // 'notify' function with 'internal' as an argument right after setting the
     // state, e.g: notify(['internal'])
-    setState,
+    stateSetter,

     // notify(['internal']) - rerender components which are using the
     // 'useSelector' hook, (rerender will only happen if the returned value from